 "I recall coming to class after practicum with such excitement to discuss what I'd learned when I realized that she was more excited to hear about our experiences than we were ready to discuss," Castella said.
 "She wanted all of us to succeed."

 Castella "could write an entire book on her practicum experiences" in the nursing quality department at Brigham & Women's Hospital.
 From her supervisor, she learned valuable problem-solving techniques in the areas of informatics and conflict avoidance—particularly in high pressure situations.
 In her day-to-day work at NEBH, she is "effectively using all the skills and knowledge I learned during my practicum and through the MSN program at Emmanuel."

-“I want to ensure the future of nursing by instructing future generations and passing on the knowledge and skills I have acquired,” she said.
-“This summer I served in the role of clinical instructor at MCPHS University and resumed the fall semester with UMass Boston.
-I chose to remain at the bedside, an area where patient problems originate, and I am working closely with the nursing quality department at my hospital to improve patient care outcomes and help achieve the journey of excellence—magnet status.”
+"I want to ensure the future of nursing by instructing future generations and passing on the knowledge and skills I have acquired," she said.
+She has served in the role of clinical instructor at MCPHS University and UMass Boston since 2016.
+She also chose to remain at the bedside at NEBH, an area where patient problems originate, and she works closely with the nursing quality department at her hospital to improve patient care outcomes and help achieve the journey of excellence—magnet status.

-Since graduating from Emmanuel’s MSN program in 2016, Castella notes her daily clinical practice and critical thinking abilities have improved.
-She has had the opportunity to co-chair her hospital’s unit-based practice council, which has led to projects such as noise reduction to improve patient satisfaction.
-She is also actively involved in policy review and her own initiative of “nursing engagement,” which is designed to encourage nurses to take charge of their practice and have a voice.
+Since graduating from Emmanuel's MSN program , Castella notes her daily clinical practice and critical thinking abilities have improved.
+She earned a graduate certificate in healthcare informatics from UMass Boston in 2017.
+She has also had the opportunity to co-chair her hospital's unit-based practice council, which has led to projects such as noise reduction to improve patient satisfaction.
+She is actively involved in policy review and her own initiative of "nursing engagement," which is designed to encourage nurses to take charge of their practice and have a voice.